slavenf/sfl-library/doc/small_vector.md

 }
 ```

 `sfl::small_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector), but with the different storage model.

-Small vector internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
+This container internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
 The dynamic memory management is used when the number of elements has to be greater than `N`.

-Size `N` is specified at the compile time as a template parameter.
-In case when `N` is equal to zero the container does not hold any statically allocated array and uses only dynamic memory management.

 `sfl::small_vector` is **not** specialized for `bool`.